Kick.com – A New Live Streaming Platform and Good Twitch Alternative

 What special features does Kick.com offer?

-After covering all types of topics in and around how and why this new platform was created, you may still be wondering how it actually work.
 As already mentioned, Kick.com is currently still in its beta phase.
 But it certainly seems to have all the right elements in place.
-And what it does have works well (as in mostly glitch free).
+And what it does have works well.
 This includes the opportunity for any individual to register, create their personal channel, and use various tools for live broadcasting.

 For spectators, on the homepage, you can see content organized in different sections including ‘Featured Streams’, ‘Top Live Categories’, ‘Top Live Groups’, ‘Recommended Games Channels’, ‘Recommended IRL Channels’, ‘Recommended Music Channels’, and so on.
 There is also an onsite search function which you can use, if you are looking for something in particular.
 So for example, you could type in the name of a slot game you love or a streamer you are interested in to pull up any results there.

-In addition, a chat function is available to users.
-This helps build engagement, letting you chat and connect with other fans as well as the streamers themselves.
-As for the channel setups here, they share certain similarities with Twitch as well.
+A chat function is available to build engagement.
+It will let you chat and connect with other fans as well as the streamers themselves.
+As for the channel setups here, they share certain similarities with Twitch.
 For example, in addition to optional brief information about yourself, you can create videos, add links to other social media channels, and post a streaming schedule for fans.
-Those with a Stake partnership, like many of the big names we mentioned above, can also promote their coupon codes in their channel like on Twitch.
+Those with a Stake partnership can also promote their coupon codes in their channel like on Twitch.

-Overall, in other words, it all looks and works pretty much exactly as you would expect, if you are familiar with the format from other streaming sites.
-Important to remember: Since Kick.com is still in its infancy, the first step is to build a functioning platform, which it has clearly done.
-But as Trainwreckstv has already announced, there will be new features and functionality in the future.
-So while it still looks a lot like a Twitch clone at first, except in terms of its totally unique way of paying content creators, we can only assume that in time it will carve an independent identify of its own.
+In other words, it all looks and works pretty much exactly as you would expect.
+Since Kick.com is still in its infancy, the first step is to build a functioning platform.
+But as Trainwreckstv has announced, there will be new features and functionality in the future.
+So while it still looks like a Twitch clone, we expect that it will carve an independent identify of its own with time.

 Unique Kick content

 One question you may have is – is there enough content on Kick to stay entertained?
 The answer from our perspective is yes.
-While there are far fewer channels than on Twitch, with each stream having fewer views as well, that doesn’t really matter.
-It isn’t YouTube after all where you need a huge collection of video clips to make it worthwhile.
+There are far fewer channels and views than on Twitch, but that doesn’t really matter.
+It isn’t YouTube where you need a huge collection of video clips to make it worthwhile.
 All you really need are a few good casino streamers who regularly host live sessions to fill your time.
 And to this end, Kick is quickly attracting all the top names.
-The handful already there are people you would likely be watching anyhow, and more in all likelihood will be carving a reputation for themselves on Kick in days to come.
+The handful already there are people you would likely be watching anyhow.
+And more in all likelihood will be carving a reputation for themselves on Kick in days to come.

-Also, we may point out, since Kick isn’t all that crowded yet, if you are looking to build yourself up as a famous casino streamer, this may just be your chance to get in early on the game.
-Since creating a channel is free, we would say, if this is something that interests you then it is certainly worth a shot!
-While the idiom “the early bird catches the worm” may not always be the case, if you don’t go for it, you could end up kicking yourself later, when you discover some person you find no more talented than yourself seized the opportunity and all the glory that goes with it.
+Also, since Kick isn’t all that crowded yet, this may just be your chance to get in early on the game if you are looking to build yourself up as a famous casino streamer.
+Creating a channel is free, so if this is something that interests you then it is certainly worth a shot!
+If you don’t go for it, you could end up kicking yourself when you discover some person no more talented than yourself had seized the opportunity and all the glory that goes with it.

 Categories available for Kick streaming

 While Twitch has closed its virtual doors to gambling streaming, Kick.com has swept in to fill the void.
-As such, as you would imagine, real money gambling channels are the most attractive category at the moment.
+As such, real money gambling channels are the most attractive category at the moment.

 In addition, there are popular categories for video games like League of Legends, GTA, and Valorant.
 Plus, an IRL category, music category, and so forth.